How to sell your business in Canada

 Give yourself as much preparation time as possible by:

-- breaking preparation into manageable tasks spread over time
+- Breaking preparation into manageable tasks spread over time.

-- getting employees to help document processes and operations
+- Getting employees to help document processes and operations.

-- asking other business owners who've sold for their advice
+- Asking other business owners who've sold for their advice.

-- keeping your financial records clean and up to date throughout the year
+- Keeping your financial records clean and up to date throughout the year.

+Learn more about creating a small business exit strategy.
 Having organized financials makes the entire sale process smoother.
-Xero's cloud-based accounting software keeps your books ready for buyers with automated bank reconciliation, clear financial reporting, and secure record-keeping.
+Xero can help keep your books ready for buyers, with automated bank reconciliation and clear financial reporting.
+Get one month free.

 FAQs on selling a business in Canada